By the numbers: A look at the statistical leaders in Week 3

 Andy Sandrik: Spring-Ford 33, Cumberland Valley 10: Even if the Eagles play an unbelievable defensive game, they’re still going to need their offense (5 ppg) to score on the Rams, who have yet to allow a point this season.

-Spring Grove at Northern York, 7
+Spring Grove 39, Northern York 7

 Andy Shay: Spring Grove 28, Northern 21: The Rockets will push the Polar Bears in a different kind of way than they’ve experienced so far this season.
 How they respond matters.
 A toss-up game in my book.

 Geoff Morrow: Northern York 23, Spring Grove 21: Two teams with impressive starts to the young season.
-I also think it’s appropriate for Rockets to visit the place we — for a long time — called Area 51 because Epler swears he witnessed aliens invading Dillsburg one year during another sporting event.
+I also think it’s appropriate for the Rockets to visit the place we — for a long time — called Area 51 because Eric Epler swears he witnessed aliens invading Dillsburg one year during another sporting event.

 Andy Sandrik: Spring Grove 24, Northern York 21: The Polar Bears have done a remarkable job on their prove-the-world-wrong tour, but make no mistake, Spring Grove will be Northern’s toughest test yet.

-Adam Kulikowski: Northern York 24, Spring Grove 21: Do-it-all kid Mason Yohe can be a difference-maker in what should be a very close matchup.
+Adam Kulikowski: Northern York 24, Spring Grove 21: Do-it-all Mason Yohe can be a difference-maker in what should be a very close matchup.
 If you need a late field goal, he’s the young lad I’m taking to make the kick in the Mid-Penn.

 Andy Shay: State College 38, Hollidaysburg 20: Turnovers and explosive plays will play key factors in this game.
-Little Lions’ defense will turn the tide of this one.
+The Little Lions’ defense will turn the tide of this one.

 Geoff Morrow: State College 39, Hollidaysburg 16: I’m rummaging through the series history here, and it’s been absolutely dominated by State High.
 Last close contest was 2004, and the Little Lions still won it.